meetalva/alva/docs/guides/create-pattern.md

 ```
 λ npm run build

-> meetalva-designkit@1.0.0 build /Users/marneb/Documents/alva/designkit
+> meetalva-designkit@1.0.0 build /Users/marneb/Documents/alva/alva-design
 > tsc

-~/alva/designkit
+~/alva/alva-design
 λ
 ```

 We are all set, let's switch back to Alva.

-## 4. Update Designkit in your Alva project
+## 4. Update Alva Design Library in your Alva project

 !(video:https://media.meetalva.io/video/update-library.m4v)

 Start Alva and open the project you created while working through the [Connect a Library Guide](./library).

-On the `meetalva-designkit` card hit the "Update" button.
+Open the "Libraries" Tab.
+On the `Alva Website UI` card hit the "Update" button.
 Wait for the card to switch back from "Connecting" to "Connected".

 ## 5. Use the Hello World component